ajthinking/archetype/readme.md

 ```

 ## Notes
-* Currently when reading, the package will not traverse into includes, traits or parent classes
+> Currently when reading, the package will not traverse into includes, traits or parent classes

 ## Contributing
 PRs and issues are welcome.
+See https://trello.com/b/1M2VRnoQ/php-file-manipulator

 ### Running tests
 ```bash